mjal/maxime.lalis.se/content/posts/automatic_audit_through_benaloh_challenge.md

     Cast --> Cast2[The encrypted vote is recorded]
 ```

-In theory voters should audit randomly and regularely.
-When auditing, they should select a candidate at random.
-In practice, few voters audit the machine.
-When auditing, it is very ununtuitive to select another candidate.
+In theory voters should audit randomly and regularely, ideally by selecting a candidate at random.
+However, in practice, few voters perform audits, and selecting a unwanted candidate feels counterintuitive.
 This makes this solution poorly practical.

-We propose the use of a _user controlled_ **audit device**.
-The device would interface with the **voting machine** and to follow a theoretically sound protocol for auditing.
+To address these limitations, we propose a _user-controlled_ audit device that interfaces with the voting device and follows a theoretically sound protocol for auditing.

 The protocol could be as followed:
-- The **audit device** would audit the **voting machine** N times (chosen at random) with random candidates.
+- The **audit device** audit the **voting device** N times (N chosen at random) with random candidates.
 Every audit should pass.
-- The N + 1 time, the voter would cast his ballot.
+- The N + 1 time, the voter cast their ballot with the intended candidate.

-It would give us a probabilistic proof of cast-as-intended, while receipt-freeness still holds.
+This would give us a probabilistic proof for cast-as-intended, while receipt-freeness still holds.